Taylor-CCB-Group/MDV/README.md

 python python/mdvtools/test_projects/scanpy_pbmc3k.py
 ```

-### Displaying example data (a subset from the original MDV publication)
+### Displaying a subset of the data from the original MDV publication (Single cell spatial analysis reveals inflammatory foci of immature neutrophil and CD8 T cells in COVID-19 lungs)

 Download the data.

 https://zenodo.org/record/6513508/files/hyp_example_data.zip?download=1

-Then cd to the python directory
+Then cd to the python directory in mdv

 ```
 cd path/to/mdv/python